florentdupont/org.eclipse.papyrus-designer/site/markdown/index.md

 ### About

 Papyrus Designer is a component of the Eclipse [Papyrus][papyrus]'s galaxy.
-Papyrus Designer application is a Papyrus environment dedicated for xxxx.
+Papyrus Designer application is a Papyrus environment dedicated for component-based modeling and code generation.

 [papyrus]: https://eclipse.org/papyrus/